What Men Need - A Guide to What Men Truly Need from You

 Their deepest fear and biggest hope.

-Did you know that one of your spouses deepest desires is to be your hero?
+Did you know that one of your husbands deepest desires is to be your hero?

 Go ahead, ask your husband.
 What is their most significant desire, and what is their greatest fear?
 You will gain a lot of awareness with those two questions, even if it's not exactly that.